cpv-project/cpv-cql-driver/docs/BatchExecute.md

 Prepare the last query to reduce the message size.<br/>
 Notice it will increase one roundtrip.<br/>

-**For now this driver won't rememeber prepared query, the query will be prepared every time the batch command is executed.**
+**For now this driver won't rememeber prepared query, the query will be prepared every time the batch command is executed.**<br/>
-I want to implement this feature but I don't know what to do if a node has restarted, detect it by receives events may be unreliable.
+I want to implement this feature but I don't know what to do if a node has restarted, detect it by receive events may be unreliable.

 ### openParameterSet()